aparna308/British-Airways-Reviews-Analysis-using-Tableau/README.md

 # British-Airways-Reviews-Analysis-using-Tableau

-In this project, I have analysed a dataset containing reviews of British Airways using Tableau.
+In this project, I have analysed a dataset containing reviews of British Airways, using a Tableau dashboard.
 I have frist joined Countries and ba_reviews dataset on Countries column, then created a line graph, Pie Chart, histogram and a map.
 There are 6  filters available- Aircarft name, Continent, Traveller Type, Seat Type, and type of metric on whose rating we want to filter.
 All 4 visualizations are filtered using the above filters.